AckerlyXu/heima/articles/redis-cache/cache-how-to-premium-vnet.md

 * [What are the subnet address space requirements?](#what-are-the-subnet-address-space-requirements)
 * [Do all cache features work when hosting a cache in a VNET?](#do-all-cache-features-work-when-hosting-a-cache-in-a-vnet)

-## <a name="what-are-some-common-misconfiguration-issues-with-azure-redis-cache-and-vnets"></a> What are some common misconfiguration issues with Azure Redis Cache and VNets?
+## What are some common misconfiguration issues with Azure Redis Cache and VNets?
 When Azure Redis Cache is hosted in a VNet, the ports in the following table are used.
 If these ports are blocked, the cache may not function correctly.
 Having one or more of these ports blocked is the most common misconfiguration issue when using Azure Redis Cache in a VNet.

 | Port(s) | Direction | Transport Protocol | Purpose | Remote IP |